Developer(s) – Good-Feel Co.

 Originality – 6/10

-In addition to having an unoriginal story, the game itself is also somewhat unoriginal, bar the inclusion of a much longer lifespan, and a heightened level of challenge.
-The art direction may be much different to that of the rest of the Yoshi games, but of course, the same developer used the same visual gimmick in Kirby’s Epic Yarn.
+In addition to having an unoriginal story, Yoshi’s Woolly World itself is also somewhat unoriginal, bar the inclusion of a much longer lifespan, and a heightened level of challenge.
+The art direction may be much different from that of the rest of the Yoshi games, but of course, the same developer used the same visual gimmick in Kirby’s Epic Yarn.
 It may look very good and very realistic in this game, but it’s been done before.
 I don’t think recycling boss characters helped matter either.